AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/build-environment.md

 >[!NOTE]
 >
 >Starting April 2022, Oracle JDK will be the default JDK for the development and operation of AEM applications.
-Cloud Manager’s build process will automatically switch to using Oracle JDK, even if an alternative option is explicitly selected in the Maven toolchain.
-Please refer to [the April release notes](/help/release-notes/2022/2022-4-0.md) for further details.
+Cloud Manager's build process will automatically switch to using Oracle JDK, even if an alternative option is explicitly selected in the Maven toolchain.
+See the [April release notes](/help/release-notes/2022/2022-4-0.md) for more details.

 ### Alternate Maven Execution JDK Version {#alternate-maven}